 I’m not sure about your neck of the woods, but around here, we have two types of morel mushrooms: black and yellow.
-The black morels grow first, typically around the end of May, beginning of June, but that can change depending on how early warm weather comes.
+The black morels grow first, typically around the end of May, beginning of June, but that can change depending on how early warm weather comes and how much snow fell over the winter.
 If May seems to be particularly warm, you can likely find the black morels earlier in the month, but if it’s still cold throughout May, early June may be the best time to find them.
 They have a very short growing season, they like moist – yet not soggy – ground, they like the shade – but also a bit of sun, – and are often found around dead leaves and trees.
 They like to grow around calypso orchids (lady slippers) and pasque flowers, which also tend to bloom early in the summer season, and tend to show up when around aspen trees, when the leaves are about the size of a quarter.
 If you can find a dried up river or creek bed, you’ve likely found a great spot to start looking.

 They blend in very, very well and you can pass them up quite easily.
 You can be on your hands and knees, scanning the ground with eagle eyes, and you’ll pass them up – they hide quite well.
 They look like little pine cones standing up, and when you find one, odds are there are more.
 I’m not sure if elevation plays a role in morel mushrooms, but I’ve found them from 5,000 feet to 8,000 feet above elevation.
 They tend to like the Rocky Mountain weather, but they grow coast to coast.

-The yellow morels start sprouting up before black morel season.
+The yellow morels start sprouting up after black morel season.
 They love cottonwood trees and are typically found alongside rivers.
-Here, they’re mostly found along the Colorado river, where the cottonwood trees love to bloom as well.
+Here, they’re mostly found along the Colorado River, where the cottonwood trees love to bloom as well.
 I can’t give much more information on yellow morels, because I haven’t personally found any, but I do know that they start popping up when the cottonwoods are in bloom and they also have a short growing season.
 They like dead trees and leaves.

 I have a honey hole for the black morels, but as mushroom hunting goes, people don’t typically tell their spots.
 If you find a good spot for yellow morels, make sure to let me know ;)!

 I’ve read that morels like to grow in burn areas too, which includes campfire rings.
-They supposedly grow rabid in previous forest fire areas, up to 3 years afterwards.
+They supposedly grow rabid in previous forest fire areas, up to 3 years afterward.
 Commercial morel hunters hit burn areas every year to gather their mushrooms.
 I haven’t discovered any, yet, but there was a forest fire in our area 2 years ago, so I’m definitely hitting that area this year.